cstml/cstml.github.io/_posts/2020-05-24-Journey-to-dev.md

 be a more authentic case study of the process.

 ---
+# 22 Jul 2020

+I have just accepted my offer to study at Bristol.
+I have been pondering it for a while now.
+It feels exciting, yet a bit scary.
+In any case we shall see where this takes me.

+I have yet to discuss with my current work about it.

+It does feel a lot less monumental than one would think such a decision would be, maybe due to the fact that it has been in the making for a while.

 # 14 Jul 2020

 Not much progress has been made since the last post.
 I hae been climbing and spending some time with my family after the unfortunate event.

 Furtermore, I am having last minute doubts about the Masters programme due to CoVID 19.
 Planning in these times seems a lot more complicated than I wanted it to be.

 # 10 Jul 2020